PostHog/posthog.com/contents/blog/startup-tigris.md

 I found that I actually had to switch over to talking more about the business aspects - how is Tigris solving a problem, who is it solving the problem for, how is it different from what other products exist.
 That introduced a different kind of thought process.
 It's not that we didn't know who our ICP was, but we were thinking and pitching from a purely engineering perspective, not a user perspective.
 This has also helped us decide what to focus on."

 > Want to be the next startup we spotlight?
-Check out [PostHog for Startups](/startups) and join us!
+Check out [PostHog for Startups](/startups).